Princeigwe/Elixir.io/README.md

         - Radiology
         - Pharmacy

-    9. These departments have various registration links to register a doctor with:
+    10. These departments have various registration links to register a doctor with:
         - Doctors are registered into the departments as consultants or non-consultants.

-**Note**: If a new medical department is created, the code for doctors' registration into that department should also be created in the auth controller, and vice versa.
+**Note**: If a new medical department is created, the code for doctors' registration into that department should also be created in the auth controller, and vice versa...
+The medical-department enum class should also be update